cgeils25/Chemical_Physics_and_KANs/README.md

 ## Building and activating environment

 Currently, I use conda to manage dependencies.
+If you do not already have conda installed, you can view the documentation to install miniconda at [this link](https://docs.anaconda.com/miniconda/).

-Build a suitable environment with the following command:
+You can recreate my environment with the following command:
 ```bash
 conda create --name 'insert_desired_name_here' --file requirements.txt
 ```